JBourds/graph-theory-final/manuscript.typ

 The NP-hardness result from earlier applies to a single round.
 The actual RUGA problem asks for something much harder: an optimal sequence of such rounds to maximize the number of non-conflicting group assignments.
-Because even constructing a single round is NP-complete, constructing a sequence of rounds is at least as hard.
+Because even constructing a single round is NP-hard, constructing a sequence of rounds is at least as hard.
 This problem exhibits the characteristic alternation of existential and universal constraints seen in problems from the second level of the polynomial hierarchy.
 Problems in the  $Sigma_2^P$ complexity class are